sumn2u/frontend-roadmap-2022/roadmap.md

 # Frontend Roadmap 2022

-This document  serves as a walkthrough for newcomers who want to prosper thier career in frontend developement.
+This document  serves as a walkthrough for newcomers who want to prosper their career in frontend developement.

 ## Effective ways of learning
 - Focus on fundamentals